atiya16384/MinimalApi/README.md

 # Star Wars Planets API

 This project is a minimal API developed in C# that interacts with the Star Wars API (SWAPI) and allows users to manage a list of their favourite Star Wars planets.
+Completed the project in 2 hours, so the result is alot more simpler.

 ## Features